reflectoring/reflectoring.github.io/_posts/2019-01-28-review-java-by-comparison.md

 ## Likes

-The book is very strictly structured with every chapter having the same rigid pattern of a starting and revised code snippet and a discussion of what has been improved.
+The book is very strictly structured with every chapter having the same rigid pattern of an initial code snippet and a revised code version of this snippet along with a discussion of what has been improved.
 This appeals to my sense of symmetry.

 The chapters are each very short, there is not a chapter that should take more